GavChap/growatt-sph-rs485-to-mqtt/README.md

 Then go to `<ip of raspberry pi>:3000` in a browser, and import the dashboard from grafana/dashboard.json

 Home assistant discovery is supported with the MQTT integration.

+Mosquitto MQTT broker is run on the same docker instance to assist with new setups.

 Currently only Growatt SPH-XXXX inverters are supported, or inverters that support Growatt ModBus Version 2.
 You can add more modbus mappings in the `python/mapping` folder.